KVCW: As a CW affiliate

 On May 15, 2012, Sinclair and Fox agreed to a five-year affiliation agreement extension for the station group's 19 Fox-affiliated stations until 2017.
 This included an option, that was exercisable between July 1, 2012, and March 31, 2013, for Fox parent News Corporation to buy a combination of six Sinclair-owned stations (two CW/MyNetworkTV duopolies and two standalone MyNetworkTV affiliates) in three out of four markets; KVCW and KVMY were included in the Fox purchase option, along with stations in Cincinnati (WSTR-TV), Raleigh (WLFL/WRDC) and Norfolk (WTVZ-TV).
 In January 2013, Fox announced that it would not exercise its option to buy any of the Sinclair stations in the four markets included in the option.

 On August 13, 2013, KSNV-DT announced that the NBC soap opera Days of Our Lives would move to KVCW as of August 19.
 The move of the program was necessitated after KSNV changed its schedule to accommodate a 3 p.m. newscast.
 On September 3, 2014, Sinclair announced the purchase of KSNV from Intermountain West Communications Company for $120 million.
-As Sinclair already owns KVCW and KVMY, the company will sell the license assets (though not the programming) of one of the three stations to comply with FCC ownership restrictions, with the divested station's programming being relocated to the other stations.
-On November 1, 2014, KVMY's programming was moved to KVCW's second digital subchannel, while KSNV's programming began to simulcast on KVMY's license.
+As Sinclair already owned KVCW and KVMY, the company sold license assets (though not the programming) of one of the three stations to comply with FCC ownership restrictions, with the divested station's programming being relocated to the other stations.
+On November 1, 2014, KVMY's programming and MyNetworkTV affiliation moved to KVCW's second digital subchannel.
+Meanwhile, KSNV's call letters, talent, NBC affiliation and syndicated programming moved to KVMY's license.
+KSNV's former facility took the KVMY call letters before being divested to Howard Stirk Holdings under new call letters, KHSV.
 With the sale's completion, Sinclair now controls half of those stations.
 It also created a situation in which a CW affiliate is the nominal senior partner in a duopoly involving an NBC affiliate and a "Big Four" station.
+However, the combined operation is based at KSNV's studios.